-4.4.2 Reduced dataset.
+4.5.2 Reduced dataset.
 As satellites pass overhead, their downlinked signals are subject to different amounts of attenuation due to changing distances and different thicknesses of the atmosphere along the direct path between the satellite and the observer.
 As a result, our dataset contains messages of differing amplitudes and levels of noise.
 Although all messages are normalized before use, this is likely to have an effect on performance; it will be more difficult to extract identifying information from signals with high levels of background noise.

 We can try to mitigate this by filtering the dataset, removing the messages with the greatest levels of noise.
-For this experiment we produced 9 datasets with different percentages of the original data removed.
+For this experiment we produced 9 datasets with different percentages of messages from the original dataset removed.
 Figure 11 shows the AUC of models trained on these smaller datasets.
 We can see that performance is greatest with the dataset composed of the least noisy 30%, with an AUC of 0.638 and EER of 0.407 - below this, the negative effect of the dataset's small size exceeds the benefit provided by using cleaner inputs.

-Care must be taken when using this approach in practice, as operators will need to decide whether messages above this noise threshold are accepted or rejected by default, or wait for a suitably clean message before the transmitter can be authenticated.
+Care must be taken when using this approach in practice, as operators will need to decide whether messages above this noise